New Voices Fellowship for Screenwriters

 - Recommendations on how to approach production houses and studios, how to pitch, and other professional and legal aspects like contracts, copyright and safeguards.

-Applications will be accepted between 1 October - 15 December, 2013.
+Applications will be accepted until 31 December, 2013.

 The Fellowship is open only to Indian Citizens residing in India, above 18 years of age.